 - Fresh herbs: try replacing the red onion with chives, and finely chopped tarragon would be delicious in here

-- Refrigerated leftovers will keep for 3-5 days in the fridge in an airtight container.
+- Leftovers will keep for 3-5 days in the fridge in an airtight container.
 I personally like to err on the side of 3 days.
 It just tastes better fresher.

 - I wouldn't make sandwiches more than a day ahead so the bread doesn't get soggy.

-- Can you freeze chicken salad?
-I don't recommend it.
-It'll get soggy when thawed, the mayo could separate, and it's quick and simple to prep.
-Halve the recipe if you don't think you can finish it all within a few days.
+- I don't recommend freezing chicken salad.
+It'll get soggy when thawed, the mayo could separate, and it's quick and simple to prep anyway.
+Simply halve the recipe if you don't think you can finish it all within a few days.